againxx/open3d-stubs/README.md

 # open3d-stubs

-Type stubs for Open3D, this work is working in progress
+Type stubs for Open3D, this work is working in progress.
+You can put this folder under `./typings` for [pyright](https://github.com/microsoft/pyright) to provide language features for Open3D

+For Vim/Neovim users, check [coc-pyright](https://github.com/fannheyward/coc-pyright) for more information.

 ## TODO
 - [X] open3d.camera